-- 4. Connection parameters-This tab controls disk replication, network routing, and orphan files for GeoCluster. - Disk to replicate-The volume to replicate - Network to route Double-Take mirroring and replication traffic over-The network to use for Double-Take mirroring and replication traffic.
+- whether the specified disk on each node can be written to and read from.
+You can choose the standard time period of 1 minute, or you can specify your own value. - Run this resource in a separate Resource Monitor-You should enable this option so that each GeoCluster Replicated Disk resource runs in its own monitor. - 5.
+Connection parameters-This tab controls disk replication, network routing, and orphan files for Double-Take. - Disk to replicate-The volume to replicate - Network to route Double-Take mirroring and replication traffic over-The network to use for Double-Take mirroring and replication traffic.
 If you do not have multiple networks established, you will only be able to select the one network that does exist.
 If you do not select a network, GeoCluster will use DNS to determine a network route to use.